Laura Diaz (TV anchor): Creative contribution

 Diaz sits on the advisory board of trustees of The Joyful Child Foundation, started by children's advocate Erin Runnion.
 Diaz's commitment to this cause grew from her extensive coverage of the murder of Runnion's daughter, Samantha, by a sexual predator in 2002.
 The foundation works to organize neighborhood watches around the country and keep child predators off the streets.

 By the end of 2004, 51 programs had been established concentrated in the Orange County area of southern California.
 The California Conservatory of the Arts sponsored a group called the Kids Next Door, who recorded a fundraising Christmas album at the end of 2004, with funds going to the Joyful Child Foundation.
 In addition to funding the "Samantha's Pride" initiative, the Joyful Child Foundation uses donations to fund children's creative writing and artistic programs; fund nonprofit organisations that seek to prevent child abuse and abduction; and fund research on predator behavior and recidivism.

-Diaz is a member of the Diversity Committee for the prestigious Pasadena Playhouse, which has a rich history in launching new works and landmark revivals.
-It is deeply committed to cultural and theatrical diversity.
+Diaz is a member of the Diversity Committee for the Pasadena Playhouse.